P0108: Manifold Absolute Pressure/Barometric Pressure Circuit High Input – iCarsoft Official Store

 Issue: A vacuum leak near the MAP sensor causes incorrect pressure readings, leading to a high voltage signal.

-Cause: Aging hoses or loose connections.
+Cause: Aging hoses or loose connections in daily drivers.

 • (4) Clogged or Dirty MAP Sensor